Acxiom/metalus/docs/json-pipelines.md

 # JSON Pipelines
 Building pipelines in JSON provide developers a way to construct Spark applications using existing **step libraries** without the need to write and deploy code.
-Once a pipeline is design it may be delivered several ways:
+Once a pipeline is designed it may be delivered several ways:

 * As part of an application JSON
-* From an API (a custom PipelineManager or DriverSetup would be required)
+* An API (a custom PipelineManager or DriverSetup would be required)
 * Embedded in a jar
+* A disk (local/hdfs/s3, etc...) location (a custom PipelineManager or DriverSetup would be required)

 The **Metalus** library will then convert the JSON into a scala object to be executed.